flowli/timelines-app-backend-integration/README.md

-# Timelines App Backend Integration - using IMAP + CSV
+# Timelines App Backend Integration

 ## Technical Concept

 ### Idea
+*TL;DR: App 👉 Share Detailed CSV via E-Mail 👉 Collect using IMAP 👉 Deliver to Backend*

 1. Track time
     - Time tracked in the [Timelines App](https://timelines.app) can be exported to CSV
     - We need the CSV format "Detailed" that requires a "Pro" subscription (currently costs around 20 € per year and user)